|-About Music Story Rhymes [aka MSR]|

-MSR uses educational games and exercises to develop music skills via literacy and numeracy… Also, links to Education Consultants and other professionals who can assist, complement and supplement the MSR programme.
+MSR uses educational games and exercises to develop music skills via literacy and numeracy… Also, links to Child Development Experts, Education Consultants and other professionals who can assist, complement and supplement the MSR programme.

 b. to see more students involved in high-profile performing groups, talent shows or productions.

-The MSR team is available to support this request via opportunities to apply to perform at MSR Parent/Toddler group – held at Tate South Lambeth Library – and in future other libraries and venues too.
+The MSR team is available to support this request via opportunities to apply to perform at MSR sessions.

 c. all concerned to ensure assessment systems, do not disrupt the flow and musical purposes of the lessons.

 e. senior leadership of music in schools is strengthened.